longhorn/longhorn/README.md

 ```
 NAME                TYPE           CLUSTER-IP      EXTERNAL-IP      PORT(S)        AGE
 longhorn-backend    ClusterIP      10.20.248.250   <none>           9500/TCP       58m
 longhorn-frontend   LoadBalancer   10.20.245.110   100.200.200.123  80:30697/TCP   58m

 ```

 If the Kubernetes Cluster supports creating LoadBalancer, user can then use `EXTERNAL-IP`(`100.200.200.123` in the case above) of `longhorn-frontend` to access the Longhorn UI.
 Otherwise the user can use `<node_ip>:<port>` (port is `30697`in the case above) to access the UI.

-Longhorn UI would connect to the Longhorn manager API, provides the overview of the system, the volume operations, and the snapshot/backup operations.
-It's highly recommended for the user to check out Longhorn UI.

-Noted that the UI is unauthenticated when you installed using YAML file.
+Noted that the UI is unauthenticated when you installed Longhorn using YAML file.

 # Upgrade

-Since Longhorn v0.3.3, upgrade process won't impact the accessibility of existing volumes.
+Since v0.3.3, Longhorn is able to perform non disruptive upgrade, meaning the upgrade process of Longhorn won't impact the accessibility of existing volumes.

 If you're upgrading from Longhorn v0.3.0 or newer:
 1. Follow [the same steps for installation](#install) to upgrade Longhorn manager
 2. After upgraded manager, follow [the steps here](docs/upgrade.md#upgrade-longhorn-engine) to upgrade Longhorn engine for existing volumes.
+    1. For non distruptive upgrade, follow [the live upgrade steps here](./docs/upgrade.md#live-upgrade)

 For more details about upgrade in Longhorn or upgrade from older versions, [see here](docs/upgrade.md).